FelipeMezzarana/credit_card_default_prediction/README.md

 # Project Structure

-To make the project easier to read and understand, we decided to divide it into three main files.
+To make the project easier to read and understand, I decided to divide it into three main files.

 **Python notebook - eda_and_feature_engineering:**